PennockProjects/JAMStart/content/about.md

 - Networking Architecture for Microsoft Windows Media Center
 - Program Management for Microsoft GameVoice voice over IP
 - Device Drivers for SideWinder Gaming Devices, Microsoft Mouse, and the Natural Keyboard

+## Education
+- Bachelor of Science (B.S.) in Computer and Electrical Engineering from Brigham Young University
+- Web and Mobile Development certificates from Bellevue College

 ## Tools and Tech Stack